suika2engine/suika2/README.md

 * On Android:
     * Sample game is available on Google Play.
 See [the official web site](https://luxion.jp/s2/)
-    * To make your own game, you should build from source code using Android Studio.
+    * To make your own game, you have to build from source code using Android Studio.

 * On Linux/FreeBSD/NetBSD:
     * Build from source code.
 See build/BUILD.md